auycro/th-brailler-js/README.md

 th-brailler-js
 ================

-A JavaScript snippet to convert Thai characters into brailler alphabet.
+A JavaScript snippet to convert Thai characters into braille.

 Load index.html into your browser to see a simple demo.